 Long Yan Rou or Longan fruit benefits the Heart and Spleen, nourishes blood, and calms the spirit (mind).
 Longan fruit is good for insomnia and forgetfulness as well as issues that arise due to over-thinking or excessive over-working.

 Adzuki beans nourish blood and are very easy to digest compared to other beans.
-Adzuki beans are strenghtening and the most warming or Yang bean.
+Adzuki beans are strengthening and the most warming or Yang bean.
 High in fiber, protein, iron, potassium, magnesium, and B vitamins, these little red beans deliver most of the nutrients needed to build red blood cells.
-Traditionally sweetend in Asian meals, adzuki beans are delicious in savory recipes too.
+Traditionally sweetened in Asian meals, adzuki beans are delicious in savory recipes too.

 Try some today!

 Still curious about these special little red beauties?
 The Michelin Guide has more to say on the subject if you want to learn more or see how and where they are harvested.